Skip to Content Facebook Feature Image

 Burton Albion's Kain Adom, left, and West Ham United's Soungoutou Magassa in action during the English FA Cup fourth round soccer match between Burton Albion and West Ham United in Burton upon Trent, England, Saturday Feb.
 14, 2026.
 (Mike Egerton/PA via AP)

-As giant-killings go, it might not be as spectacular as non-league Macclesfield's victory against titleholder Crystal Palace last month - but it is another major shock result in soccer's oldest knockout competition.
+As giant-killings go, it might not be as spectacular as non-league Macclesfield's victory against titleholder Crystal Palace last month - but it is another shock result in soccer's oldest knockout competition.

 There was no fairytale for fourth-tier Salford at Manchester City, however, even if it did keep the score down to 2-0 at the Etihad Stadium.

-Burton Albion gave West Ham a scare before losing 1-0 in extra time.
+Newcastle came back from a goal down to beat 10-man Aston Villa 3-1 and Burton Albion gave West Ham a scare before losing 1-0 in extra time.

-And when Josh Laurent scored in the 21st, it looked like the home team would book its place in the next round.
+When Josh Laurent scored in the 21st, it looked like the home team would book its place in the next round.

 It's been a very good week for Pep Guardiola's team, which has closed the gap on Premier League leader Arsenal to four points.